edcedcedcedc/computer-science-curriculum-ossu/README.md

 - calc 1b - series 1/10 done
 - readme.md - added head and tail pointers

-### HEAD
+### 20/02/2025
-- fundamentals of physics 1 - week 6, pset 6, moving into pset 7, actually, it isn't that hard, I understand mass, weight, velocity, speed, acceleration, acceleration of gravity, distance, displacement, work, power, kinetic energy, potentital energy, elastic collision...I mean I got it, this is important, the thing that I cannot solve each problem is seconds, its another thing, but I don't need that, I am happy and proud solving simple problems and those from pset which I can or want to.
+- fundamentals of physics 1 - week 6, pset 6, moving into pset 7, actually, it isn't that hard, I understand mass, weight, velocity, speed, acceleration, acceleration of gravity, distance, displacement, work, power, kinetic energy, potentital energy, elastic collision, I mean I got it, this is important, the thing that I cannot solve each problem is seconds, its another thing, but I don't need that, I am happy and proud solving simple problems and those from pset which I can or want to.
 - math for cs - pset 7, partial orders of equivalence, degrees and isomorphism
 - calc 1b - series still
 - linear algebra cube project, rendered the 12 lines connecting the cube, more info in log.txt
 - readme.md updates
 - started codeforces again I solved already like 40 problems, want to get really good, my scope is 100 for now.
-- data structures - lab5, still lazy to get ready for project 1<br>
+- data structures - lab5, still lazy to get ready for project 1

+### HEAD 26/02/2025
+- dropping english composition and substituting it codeforces
+- dropping cube project, too hard, and substituting it for 2d shapes and matrix transformations and ui
+- updating schedule, current HEAD and date <br>
 [Move to TAIL](#tail)
 ## Resources
 - [Khan Academy](https://www.khanacademy.org)